tn1121/Quest-Journal-Tracker/README.md

+# Overview
+This application uses FastAPI to manage quests and journal entries in an SQLite database.
+It supports functionality for creating, reading, updating, and deleting quests and journal entries, allowing for users to easily track quest/journal data for campaigns.

+# Requirements
+FastAPI
+SQLModel
+typing
+datetime
+requests
+Uvicorn
+SQLite

+# Request Data
 A. To request data, HTTP methods such as GET, POST, PATCH, or DELETE will work.
 This can be done in python by installing the requests library.
+Data is retrieved using query paramaters, such as campaign_ID and character_ID.
 EXAMPLE: Create a new quest request def test_create_quest(quest_data):
     response = requests.post(URL, json=quest_data)
     print("CREATE Response:", response.json())
     return response.json()
+#Receive Data
 B. To recieve data, HTTP methods will also work, with the response being in JSON format.
+When creating or updating quests or journal entries, the data must use a specific format that follows the database models.
 EXAMPLE: Receiving POST request to create a new quest
 @app.post("/quests/")
 def create_quest(quest: Quest, session: SessionDep):